Xilinx/VMC_Help/HDL/blackbox2/README.md

 mode license is required.
 This is necessary because the portion of the design that Model Composer writes is VHDL.

-Note: When you use the Questa simulator, the Default Radix used is Binary.
+**Note**: When you use the Questa simulator, the Default Radix used is Binary.

 Usually the co-simulator block for a black box is stored in the same